Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/04/entity-type-identityuserlogin-requires-a-primary-key.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - core
+    - Core
-    - entityframework
+    - 'Entity Framework'
-    - identity
+    - Identity
 ---

 You will usually come across this problem in .net Core Entity Framework when you first override the `OnModelCreating` method in your `DbContext`.